y3mi/docs/content/usage/getting-started/write_pipeline.md

 ### Commands

-Vela allows you to specify commands that executed within the default shell inside your build container.
+Vela allows you to specify commands that are executed within the default shell inside your build container.
 By default commands use the root of your repository as the working directory.

 ```yaml
 pipeline: